 7. Stay active in business

-You will need a solid consumer base prior to the downturn.
+You would have had a solid consumer base prior to the downturn.
 Connect with your customers to keep your business alive.
-You can reach out to your existing customers for additional services or hit up your former customers.
-Either way, it's important to be on your customer's radar.

 8. Focus on marketing

-A common mistake startups make during recession is drastically reducing their marketing activities.
-Stopping your marketing efforts can put your business on hold and slow down your progress, taking you off your customer’s radar.
+Stopping your marketing operations can put your business on hold and slow down your progress, taking you off your customer’s radar.

-Preparing for the recession helps protect your tech startup from potential threats and failures.
-Planning is crucial for your company's survival during recession.
-By applying these proven strategies, you can make your business recession-proof and increase your revenue.
+Preparing for the recession helps protect your tech startup company from potential threats and failures.
+Planning ahead of time is crucial for your company’s survival throughout the recession.

 Want to boost your team’s productivity and efficiency during recession with customised tech solutions?
 Get in touch with our experts now.